 What if my freezer is on top?

-If your appliance has the freezer compartment on top with the refrigerator compartment below, you will be required to uninstall the freezer door first.
+If you want to know how to remove a fridge door if your appliance has the freezer compartment on top with the refrigerator compartment below, you will be required to uninstall the freezer door first.
 On these models, there will be only one top door hinge and cover.
 Once the cover and top hinge have been detached, the freezer door can be lifted off the center hinge.
 You will then need to unthread the screws to remove this center hinge before you can lift the refrigerator door off the bottom hinge.

 When reinstalling the two doors, make sure the washers are in place on the hinge pins before repositioning the doors.
 Again, you should confirm the refrigerator door and freezer door are level before you tighten the screws to secure the center hinge and top hinge, respectively.

 How to remove fridge door drawer fronts

 On popular French door refrigerators, you may have one or more drawers in addition to the standard doors.
 Since the drawer fronts extend out from the frame just as far as the doors do, you will need to remove the fronts along with the doors to maneuver the appliance through a tight space.

 While the procedure to remove the drawer fronts can differ depending on the model, you can often simply open the drawer and use an appropriate-sized socket or screwdriver to partially unthread the mounting screws securing the front to the drawer glides.
 The drawer front can then be lifted up to detach.
 Push the glides all the way in to allow the appliance to be moved sideways through the doorway.
 To reinstall the drawer front, first fully extend the glides, then reposition the front, aligning the mounting screws with the bracket slots.
 Tighten the screws to secure.